Amazon

 Read More:

-Here, we will explain how to reconnect an Amazon Echo smart speaker to your Wi-Fi network (or a new network) without having to perform a factory reset.
+Here, we will explain how to reconnect an Amazon Echo smart speaker to your Wi-Fi network (or a new network) without performing a factory reset.

 First, if your Echo smart speaker can't connect to the Wi-Fi network, its light should turn orange.
 If you see this, open the Alexa smartphone app, and follow these instructions:

+Tap on the word Change to the right of the Wi-Fi Network.
 Now scroll down until you find the Echo device you want to reconnect.
-Even if the device is offline, the Alexa app will still show its Wi-Fi settings and the name of the network it is trying to connect to in your space.
-Tap on the word Change to the right of Wi-Fi Network.
+Even if the device is offline, the Alexa app will still show its Wi-Fi settings and the network name it tries to connect to in your space.

-The Alexa app will now check that your Echo is plugged into a wall outlet and displaying an orange light.
+The Alexa app will now check that your Echo is plugged into a wall outlet, displaying an orange light.
 Tap yes, and the app will start searching for that Echo.
-If your Echo has a blue light instead, but still isn't connected, press and hold the Action button (the one with the dot on it) for six seconds until the light turns orange.
+If your Echo has a blue light instead but isn't connected, press and hold the Action button (the one with the dot) for six seconds until the light turns orange.

-Next, the Alexa app should create a direct connection between your phone and Echo speaker.
+Next, the Alexa app should directly connect your phone and Echo speaker.
 If this doesn't happen, go to your phone's settings app and join the new Wi-Fi network the Echo has just created, which will be called something like "Amazon-AB12."

-Once connected to that network, Alexa will speak from the Echo to say you're connected, and you can now return to the Alexa app to complete setup.
-Now tap on the Wi-Fi network you want to connect the Echo to, enter its password and tap Connect.
+Once connected to that network, Alexa will speak from the Echo to say you're connected, and you can now return to the Alexa app to complete the setup.
+Now tap on the Wi-Fi network you want to connect the Echo to, enter its password, and tap Connect.

 Alexa will speak again to confirm the Echo has successfully connected to the network, and that's it.
 Your Amazon Echo is now reconnected.

-How to reconnect Echo Show and Spot to Wi-Fi network
+How to reconnect Echo Show and Spot to the Wi-Fi network

-Things are much easier with Echo devices that have touchscreens, like the Echo Show, Show 5 and Spot.
-All you have to do is swipe down from the top of the screen, then tap on the cog-shaped settings icon and tap Wi-Fi.
+Things are much easier with Echo devices with touchscreens, like the Echo Show, Show 5, and Spot.
+All you have to do is swipe down from the top of the screen, tap on the cog-shaped settings icon, and tap Wi-Fi.

-Now just scroll through the list of available networks, tap the one you want to connect to and enter the password.
+Now scroll through the list of available networks, tap the one you want to connect to, and enter the password.

-If all of this fails, you can perform a factory reset on the Echo and connect it to your Wi-Fi network.
+If this fails, you can perform a factory reset on the Echo and connect it to your Wi-Fi network.
 GearBrain has a guide here for factory resetting all Echo devices.
-Once reset, you can follow the above instructions for connecting to your network.
+Once reset, you can follow the above instructions to connect to your network.

 GearBrain Compatibility Find Engine